Par For Cinderella Excerpt

 “I beat him once,” Aidan reminded him.

-Ian only laughed.
+Ian grinned.
 “Ye should have gone on the tour.”

 “Life had other plans for me, Ian.”

 “Life and yer da.
 I understand, lad.
-I do.
+Believe me, I do.
 My own da had other plans too.
 Insisted I come back from college and go right to running the distillery.”

 “Did you ever want to do something else?”